LesiaChaban/gdk-oci-mysql/10-build-run-app/build-run-app.md

 ## Introduction

-TThis lab describes how to generate and run the application, and use it to connect to the OCI MySQL HeatWave Database instance with secrets in OCI Vault.
+This lab describes how to generate and run the application, and use it to connect to the OCI MySQL HeatWave Database instance with secrets in OCI Vault.

 Estimated Lab Time: 10 minutes